Silver Streak (film): Production

 The film was based on an original screenplay by Colin Higgins, who at the time was best known for writing Harold and Maude.
 He wrote Silver Streak "because I had always wanted to get on a train and meet some blonde.
 It never happened, so I wrote a script."

 Higgins wrote Silver Streak for the producers of The Devil's Daughter, a TV film he had written.
 Both they and Higgins wanted to get into television.
 The script was sent out to auction.
 It was set on an Amtrak train and Paramount was interested, but wanted Amtrak to give its approval.
 Alan Ladd Jr. and Frank Yablans at 20th Century Fox didn't want to wait and bought the script for a then-record $400,000.
 Ladd said "It was like the old Laurel and Hardy comedies.
 The hero is Laurel, he falls off the train, stumbles about, makes a fool of himself, but still gets the pretty girl.
 Audiences have identified with that since Buster Keaton."

 Colin Higgins wanted George Segal for the hero – the character's name is George – but Fox preferred Gene Wilder.
 Ladd reasoned that Wilder was "younger, more identifiable for the younger audience.
 And he's so average, so ordinary, and he gets caught up in all these crazy adventures."
 (Wilder was actually older than Segal.)

 Colin Higgins claimed the producers did not want Richard Pryor cast because Pryor had recently walked off The Bingo Long Traveling All-Stars & Motor Kings; he says the producer at one stage considered casting another black actor as a backup.
 However, Pryor was very professional during the shoot.

+As Amtrak objected to some elements of the script, the movie was instead filmed on the Canadian Pacific Railway (known as CP Rail at the time), using CP passenger equipment from The Canadian disguised as the fictional railway AM Road's "Silver Streak".
+Most of the scenes were shot on the CP system in western Canada, and main station scenes filmed at and around Toronto Union Station with US location footage inserted at times.
+The railway yard shootout was filmed at CP's Alyth Yard, and the final crash scene in Toronto Union Station was actually done at a studio lot.

 Release

 The film had over 400 previews around the United States starting November 28, 1976 in New York City.
-It had its premiere at Tower East Theater in New York on Tuesday, December 7, 1976 and opened in New York City the following day.
+It had its premiere at Tower East Theater in New York on Tuesday, December 7, 1976, and opened in New York City the following day.
 It opened in Los Angeles on Friday, December 10 before opening nationwide in an additional 350 theaters on December 22.